mvolkmann/blog/src/web-dev-tips.md

   This specifies the number of columns and their widths.
   Widths can be specified using any CSS unit.
-  They can also use `fr` fractional units which work similarly to the `flex-grow` CSS property described earlier.
+  They can also use `fr` fractional units, which work similarly to the `flex-grow` CSS property described earlier.

   If consecutive columns have the same width, they can be described with the `repeat` function.
   For example, `grid-template-columns: 3rem repeat(3, 1fr) 4rem;`